III-AdventureTime/kkbox_churn/README.md

         * `002.clean_members/`

 5. Describe your codes (in the beginning of code file, or in `description.md`)
-    + where and what the input data is
+    + where and what the input data are
     + what your codes do
     + output data:
         - data location